-The Boxer belongs to the Pinscher and Schnauzer – Molossoid and Swiss Mountain and Cattledogs group in the FCI Classification.
+The Boxer (Deutscher Boxer) belongs to the Pinscher and Schnauzer - Molossoid and Swiss Mountain and Cattledogs in the FCI grouping.

-Is the Boxer allowed as pet in a Singapore HDB Flat?
+Is the Boxer (Deutscher Boxer) allowed as a pet in a Singapore HDB flat?

 Germany, 1800s; a German descendant of the Mastiff.
 The Boxer's ancestors were two German bulldogs, the Bullenbeisser and the Barenbeisser.